-In summary, knee flexion torque during the double support phase increased knee flexion angle during swing, and subjects exhibited some sign of adaptation.
-At this point, it appears that subjects do not adjust their gait back to baseline during training, which could indicate that knee flexion angle is not a highly controlled parameter in pre-swing and swing phase of gait.
-However, future work must examine more subjects.
-We expect this relationship to persist, and we will compare with a parallel experiment on subjects with Stiff-Knee Gait after stroke.
+In summary, knee flexion torque during the double support phase increased knee flexion angle during swing, and subjects exhibited few signs of adaptation.
+It appears that subjects do not adjust their gait back to baseline during training, which could indicate that knee flexion angle is not a highly controlled parameter in pre-swing and swing phase of gait.
+From these results, we would not expect large adaptations in subjects with SKG either, which will be examined in future work.